grassrootseconomics/cic-stack-v1/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Code of Conduct

+By contributing toward this project you agree to the following code of conduct

 ## Our Pledge